 Many people end up with late payments on their reports not because they do not have the money, but because they do not have a strong organizational system in place.
 Even if you’re currently behind on payments, you can get current.
 Keep a spreadsheet of your accounts, their due dates, and their payment amounts.
 If you know you can keep the money in your checking account for your payments, set up autopay so you can put it out of your mind.

 Repairing your credit can take years, but it’s a project that can change your life.
-For help with credit repair options or bankruptcy, contact Lucid Law now.
+Understanding credit repair is a great place to start.
+For help with credit repair options or bankruptcy, contact the Lucid Law debt relief team.